 And it wasn’t even all that hot outside.
 And since I’m complaining and mentioned being outside, another drawback of this joint is that the picnic tables are situated right next to the rather busy Route 7.
 When trucks pass, the table shakes.
 Damian thought it was exciting, but… he’s a little kid.

 Damian’s strawberry was phenomenal.
 Super rich and creamy, it tasted like the homemade ice cream my dad used to make back in the day with nothing more than strawberries, milk and sugar.
 I loved it and was left a bit confused as to why Roadfood doesn’t play up their hard ice cream a bit more.

-Definitely worth a visit if you’re stuck in the never-ending construction traffic on Route 7 south of Danbury.
+Definitely worth a visit if you’re stuck in traffic on Route 7 in the summer.